software-challenge/player_python/README.md

 > Pleas make sure that you have at least **Python 3.6** installed.
 > Check with `$ python -V` or `$ python3 -V`.
+>
+> If not present you can install python with the following commands:
 > - Windows: `> winget install -e --id Python.Python.3.6`
 > - Debian: `$ sudo apt install python3.6`
 > - Arch: `$ sudo pacman -S python`